Detroit Firearms Lawyer

 - Changes to your immigration status if you’re not an American citizen, including loss of your immigration visa or green card, denial of your citizenship application, or deportation to your native country

-When you face a firearms or weapons charge, a skilled Michigan weapons lawyer can help you navigate the legal process and determine the best way to fight the charge.
+When you face a firearms or weapons charge, a skilled Michigan firearms lawyer can help you navigate the legal process and determine the best way to fight the charge.
 It’s important to have someone by your side in court with a thorough knowledge of Michigan’s firearms and weapons laws and how they apply to your situation, as well as how prosecutors and judges in the court where your charge is pending are likely to approach cases like yours.

 Common Michigan Firearms Charges